So much effort goes into crafting the perfect email for your customers.

 Pay close attention to your email marketing metrics — bounces, open and click-through rates — to track your engagement.
 Make adjustments where necessary.
 Also, be sure to not send too many emails as high-volume senders often trigger a red flag with an ISP, especially when volumes are inconsistent.

-These steps help you avoid getting on an ISP’s blacklist.
-Landing on a blacklist means you’ve been tagged as a spammer who can be blocked from sending further emails.
+These steps help you avoid getting on an ISP’s blocklist.
+Landing on a blocklist means you’ve been tagged as a spammer who can be blocked from sending further emails.
 A good email reputation helps the ISP remove your IP from their list.

 2. Good infrastructure